Prepare and load your own data

 Edit the env.list file you created previously as follows:

-• Set the INPUT_DIR variable to the directory where your input files are stored.
+• Set the INPUT_DIR variable to the full path to the directory where your input files are stored.

-• Set the OUTPUT_DIR variable to the directory where you would like the output files to be stored.
+• Set the OUTPUT_DIR variable to the full path to the directory where you would like the output files to be stored.
 This can be the same or different from the input directory.
 When you rerun the Docker data management container, it will create a datacommons subdirectory under this directory.

 Start the Docker containers with local custom data